-30 YEARS OF SINGING
+OVER 36 YEARS OF SINGING

-Thirty years ago, a casual staff-room conversation at Wadebridge School between Sandy Hancock, who taught German at the school and Janet Townsend, the Deputy Head of Music, led them to look at the possibility of forming an adult mixed choir.
+More than thirty six years ago, a casual staff-room conversation at Wadebridge School between Sandy Hancock, who taught German at the school and Janet Townsend, the Deputy Head of Music, led them to look at the possibility of forming an adult mixed choir.
 Janet volunteered her services as the Conductor and Verna Jones, then Head of the Music Department, agreed to be the accompanist.

 The first rehearsal of the newly formed choir took place on the 14th January 1986 at the School and on the 10th May that year the first concert took place in Egloshayle Church.

 Janet resigned in 1989 and was succeeded by Elizabeth Fryer.
 Elizabeth introduced Summer Singing initially for a small group with a lighter repertoire and established the pattern of those concerts.
 Sadly, Elizabeth became seriously ill and had to retire in March 1998.

 Our next Director with long tenure was Tony Tournoff who remained with the choir from 2002 till 2010.
 Since then Nicholas Danks has been the Director and his career is covered elsewhere on this site.

 Since 2002 the spring concert has been performed with full orchestra and soloists, it is our annual flag ship concert.
 A generous grant from Wadebridge Renewable Energy allowed us to purchase a light weight set of staging for use in various venues.